 The YMCA senior team contacted English Language Partners after identifying some room for staff improvement around customer relations.

-Eve Price, English Language Partners’ Auckland Central centre manager, assessed that miscommunication often stemmed from cultural, rather than just simple language differences.
+Our Auckland Central & West centre quickly picked up that miscommunication often stemmed from cultural, rather than just simple language differences.

-A course was tailored specifically for the YMCA staff; it took place onsite, once a week, over eight weeks.
-The classes addressed the norms of Kiwi work and hospitality culture, and also identified the similar and differing values that the staff members have.
+A course tailored for the YMCA staff took place onsite, once a week, over eight weeks.
+Classes addressed the norms of Kiwi work and hospitality culture, and also identified the similar and differing values the staff have.

-Justin gave an example from his own perspective: “In Filipino work culture, you are there to serve the customer, and you are not really expected to engage beyond that.
+Justin gave an example from his culture: “In Filipino work culture, you are there to serve the customer, and you are not really expected to engage beyond that.
 However, here in New Zealand, there is more of an expectation of friendly interaction.”

-Reflecting on the lessons, Eve recalled “You could see that, for a lot of the staff, practising small talk was quite a daunting exercise, and that engaging with people didn’t come quite as easily as it might for Kiwis”.
+ELP's teacher said, “You could see that, for a lot of the staff, practising small talk was quite a daunting exercise, and engaging with people didn’t come quite as easily as it might for Kiwis”.

-The classes were fun, ensuring the staff could have a laugh while realising that everyone carries with them a certain amount of cultural ‘baggage’ that is not always best practice at work.
+The classes were fun, ensuring the staff could have a laugh while realising that everyone carries with them a certain amount of cultural ‘baggage’ that's not always best practice at work.

 For Justin, the biggest revelation was a personal one.